oyname/oyname.github.io/LICENSING.md

 ### Attribution
 **Optional**

-Referencing the OYNAME Engine in your project is not required.
+Referencing the KROM Engine in your project is not required.
 A voluntary mention in the credits, documentation, or project page is appreciated, but it is not a condition of the license.

 ### Warranty and Liability